drivendataorg/zamba/docs/docs/py-package.md

 # small-cat.mp4  9.729478e-01  3.508627e-04  0.008978  5.116147e-04
 ```

-A few of things to note.
+A few of things to note.<!-- TODO: update these>

 1. The data directory `vids_to_classify/` should be passed to the `ModelManager` as a string.
 2. The data path and prediction path are not listed at the start of prediction,